livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 - Allowed relations between object types are fixed by schema.
 - Cross app object access is forbidden unless explicitly permitted by schema.

-Schema validation occurs before ACL evaluation.
+[Schema validation](../02-architecture/managers/05-schema-manager.md) occurs before ACL evaluation.

 ### 5.3 App and domain boundaries

-Apps and domains define isolation scopes.
+Apps and domains define isolation scopes (see [01-identifiers-and-namespaces.md](01-identifiers-and-namespaces.md)).

 Rules:

 - Operations are evaluated only within the app and domain they target.
 - Objects from other apps are not visible unless schema rules explicitly allow it.
-- Domains may restrict mutation and visibility, including participation in sync.
+- Domains may restrict mutation and visibility, including participation in [sync](07-sync-and-consistency.md).

 Operations that cross app or domain boundaries without explicit authorization are rejected.